 Visit WWT Slimbridge

 Located less than 10 mins away by car or a nice hour-long rural walk is WWT Slimbridge.
 This is a popular place to visit for families or those interested in wildlife, particularly native birds.
 WWT Slimbridge is a wetland nature reserve run by the Wildfowl and Wetlands Trust.
 It is in a beautiful rural location in between The River Severn Estuary and the Gloucester-Sharpness canal.
-It is home for many wild swans, ducks, geese, and even some otters.
+It is home for wild swans, ducks, geese, and even some otters.

 Circular Walk along Canal